Connecticut Families: Teen prepares for 100 mile ‘Ride for a Cure’ Juvenile Diabetes Research Foundation fundraiser

 (WTNH) – A local teen is preparing for the 100-mile ‘Bike for a Cure’ ride for the Juvenile Diabetes Research Foundation to support those suffering from juvenile diabetes, coming up in the early fall.

-The Juvenile Diabetes Research Foundation (JRDF) aims to raise funds and awareness for juvenile diabetes through the ride.
+The Juvenile Diabetes Research Foundation (JDRF) aims to raise funds and awareness for juvenile diabetes through the ride.

-For Sage Merwin, a long-time patient and advocate for juvenile diabetes, the event is about even more than raising money and awareness for juvenile diabetes.
+For Saige Merwin, a long-time patient and advocate for juvenile diabetes, the event is about even more than raising money and awareness for juvenile diabetes.

-“I’m also looking to show, you can do anything you want, despite having type 1 diabetes,” shared Merwin.
+“I’m also looking to show, you can do anything you want, despite having type 1 diabetes,” Merwin shared.

 Now the issue is being taken up on a national level.

-“We’re pushing the affordable insulin now act – it passed the house of reps last week – it would cap insulin at $35 on commercial insurance and Medicare.”
+“We’re pushing what’s called the Affordable Insulin Now Act.
+It passed the House of Representatives last week.
+It would cap insulin at $35 on commercial insurance and Medicare,” said Jon Muskrat, executive director of JDRF.

 “People with type 1 diabetes need insulin to survive, it’s not a choice, they need to take it every day.”

-An important reminder for signs of type 1 diabetes includes excessive thirst, frequent urination, unexplained weight loss and exhaustion.
+An important reminder that signs of type 1 diabetes include excessive thirst, frequent urination, unexplained weight loss and exhaustion.
 As for the ride, everyone is glad it’s back in person.
 Saige will be busy the next few months, getting ready to achieve that incredible goal.

-“It will definitely be the hardest bike ride I’ve ever done but I’m looking forward to it, it’s going to be a great experience,” said Merwin.
+“It will definitely be the hardest bike ride I’ve ever done but I’m looking forward to it, it’s going to be a great experience,” Merwin said.